isovector/certainty-by-construction/src/book/4-relations.lagda.md

     open PropEq using (_≡_)
 ```

-at which point, building the proof that `_≡_` is an equivalence relationship is
+at which point, building the proof that `type:_≡_` is an equivalence relationship is
 trivial:

 ```agda